Grove Street station (PATH)

-Grove Street (originally Grove–Henderson Streets) is a station on the PATH system.
+The Grove Street station (originally Grove–Henderson Streets) is a station on the PATH system.
 Located at the intersection of Grove Street, Newark Avenue and Railroad Avenue in the Downtown neighborhood of Jersey City, New Jersey, it is served by the Newark–World Trade Center line at all times, the Journal Square–33rd Street line on weekdays (except for during the late-evening and early-morning hours), and the Journal Square–33rd Street (via Hoboken) line on weekends and during late-evening and early-morning weekday hours.